-* This site is privately owned and is not affiliated or endorsed by the Social Security Administration or any other government agency.
+We are privately owned and not affiliated or endorsed by any government agency.

-How to Apply for SSDI
+How and When to Apply for SSDI

-Disability is something that most of us don’t even want to consider.
-Unfortunately, it’s much more common than one might think.
-According to the Social Security Administration, a 20-year-old-worker has a 25 percent chance of developing a disability before they reach retirement age.
+Disability is something most of us don’t even want to consider.
+Unfortunately, it’s far more common than one might think.
+According to the Social Security Administration, the average 20-year-old worker has a 25% chance of developing a disability before reaching retirement age.
+Fortunately, Social Security Disability Insurance (SSDI) can be an option for those experiencing a disabling condition severe enough to interfere with their ability to work.

 • Your medical condition is expected to last less than a year and is not expected to result in your death.